yorkrobotlab/ardebug/README.md

 make

 sudo make install

+sudo ldconfig
 ```

 At this point all of the required OpenCV libraries should be installed.

-To build the main application you will need to download a modern version of Qt.
+To build the main application you will need to download a modern version of Qt (5.10.1 is recommended).
 The installer can be found [here](https://www.qt.io/download).
 Take note of where Qt is installed.

-You now need to download and install the qtcharts package.
-Download and install instructions can be found [here](https://github.com/qt/qtcharts).
-When executing qmake you will need to provide the absolute path to the qmake executable inside of your local install ({QT_INSTALL_PATH}/{VERSION}/gcc_64/bin/qmake).

-### Building (common)
+### Building ARDebug
 Clone this repository, or download it as a zip file and extract it into a directory.
 Within this directory run the following commands:

 ```